siva-viknesh/siva-viknesh.github.io/_teaching/2014-spring-teaching-1.md

 location: "Kanpur, India"
 ---

+**Instructor**: Prof. Kamal Poddar

 This course covered National Instruments (NI) LABVIEW programming, focusing on the integration of sensors and data acquisition systems for various measurement applications.
-The topics addressed include:

 ### Force Measurement
 An exploration of methods and techniques for accurately measuring force using sensors.